AbondDev/StaticWebPage1/README.md

 # StaticWebPages

-This is the first static webpage template I'm designing using bootstrap during the 100 days of code.
-It is still very far from being production-ready
+This will host all of the static webpage templates I'm designing using bootstrap during the 100 days of code.